 - Continue answering questions as the tree progresses through each regulatory branch.

-- At the end of the tree, a determination is displayed.
-Use the ← Back button to revise a previous answer if needed.
+- Use the ← Back button to revise a previous answer if needed.

-E. ITAR vs. EAR Jurisdiction Determination
+C.4 ITAR vs. EAR Jurisdiction Determination

 This tool helps determine whether an item falls under ITAR (International Traffic in Arms Regulations — administered by the State Department's DDTC) or EAR (Export Administration Regulations — administered by BIS).
 This jurisdiction question is the first and most critical step in any export control analysis.